eddietheengineer/documentation/setup_guide/general_wiring_guide.md

 The latest generation of Voron printers spec the use of two or more independent DC power supplies

-- 24V Power Supply for Controller board(s)
+- 24V DC Power Supply for Controller board(s)
 - 5V DC Power Supply for Raspberry Pi
 - 12V (Optional) for any other devices (Fans, LEDs, etc)